akkadotnet/getakka.net/src/docs/streams/designprinciples.md

 There is only limited support for treating `onError` in Akka Streams compared to the operators that are available for the transformation of data elements, which is intentional in the spirit of the previous paragraph.
 Since `onError` signals that the stream is collapsing, its ordering semantics are not the same as for stream completion: transformation stages of any kind will just collapse with the stream, possibly still holding elements in implicit or explicit buffers.
 This means that data elements emitted before a failure can still be lost if the `onError` overtakes them.

 The ability for failures to propagate faster than data elements is essential for tearing down streams that are back-pressured --especially since back-pressure can be the failure mode (e.g. by tripping upstream buffers which then abort because they cannot do anything else; or if a dead-lock occurred).

+##The semantics of stream recovery
+A recovery element (i.e. any transformation that absorbs an `onError` signal and turns that into possibly more data elements followed normal stream completion) acts as a bulkhead that confines a stream collapse to a given region of the stream topology.
+Within the collapsed region buffered elements may be lost, but the outside is not affected by the failure.

+This works in the same fashion as a `try–catch` expression: it marks a region in which exceptions are caught, but the exact amount of code that was skipped within this region in case of a failure might not be known precisely—the placement of statements matters.